essential-contributions/pint/docs/book/src/advanced/macros.md

 ### Recursion and Variadic Macros

 The second type of macros we will look at is "Variadic Macros".
-Variadic macros allow a special type of recursive via _variadic parameters_.
+Variadic macros allow a special type of recursion via _variadic parameters_.
 Such special parameters allow macros to call themselves, essentially entering an _expansion loop_.
 Think of this as **recursive code generation**.

 The term "variadic" means that the macro accepts a variable number of parameters.
-In the parameter list of the macro definition, this is indicated using a special parameter whose name starts with a `&`.
-Recursion may be performed via one or more recursing macros and one or more non-recursing, or _terminating_ macros.
+In the parameter list of the macro definition this is indicated using a special parameter whose name starts with an `&`.
+Recursion may be performed via one or more recursing macros and at least one non-recursing, or _terminating_ macros.
 The recursing macros call other versions of itself but with a different number of - usually fewer - arguments.
 The terminating macros do not call another version of itself.
 This is best explained with an example, so let's consider the following macro which implements a sum